 Non-emergency: (713) 8843131

 Student Assistance can attempt to contact the student via their University email address, and/or contact the student by phone if the student has a number on file with the University.
-The Dean of Students Office will use its discretion to determine appropriate outreach to the student.
+The Coordinator of Student Office will use its discretion to determine appropriate outreach to the student.
 Please recognize our responsibility for student privacy and understand we will use our discretion to appropriately contact the student.
 If you have questions please contact us and we will determine the best course of action given the circumstance

 How Our Office Can Help